Besim Šerbečić

-Besim Šerbečić ([běsim ʃěrbetʃitɕ]; born 1 May 1998) is a Bosnian professional footballer who plays as a centre-back for Eliteserien club Aalesund and the Bosnia and Herzegovina national team.
+Besim Šerbečić ([běsim ʃěrbetʃitɕ]; born 1 May 1998) is a Bosnian professional footballer.
+He also played for the Bosnia and Herzegovina national team.

 Šerbečić started his professional career at Zvijezda Gradačac, before joining Radnik Bijeljina in 2016.
 Two years later, he was transferred to Rosenborg, who loaned him to Sarajevo in 2019.
 In 2022, he switched to Aalesund.

 A former youth international for Bosnia and Herzegovina, Šerbečić made his senior international debut in 2022.

 Club career

 Early career

 Šerbečić started playing football at his hometown club Bratstvo Gračanica, before joining Zvijezda Gradačac's youth setup.
 He made his professional debut against Olimpic on 4 April 2015 at the age of 16.
 On 18 April, he scored his first professional goal against Zrinjski Mostar.

 In July 2016, he moved to Radnik Bijeljina.

 In January 2018, Šerbečić was transferred to Norwegian outfit Rosenborg.

 In July 2019, he was sent on a season-long loan to Sarajevo.
 In June 2020, his loan was extended for an additional season.

 In December 2021, he signed with Aalesund.